jmiemirza/DUA/README.md

 Before starting with running the experiments, please prepare the datasets through the instructions listed [here](readme/preparing_datasets.md).

-We provide code for reproducing CIFAR-10C / ImageNet-C / KITTI.
+We provide code for reproducing CIFAR-10C / ImageNet-C / KITTI results.
 These experiments can be run through the following example commands.

 ### CIFAR-10C (WRN-40-2)